THINK Neurology for Kids

 Suffering a mild traumatic brain injury, or concussion is frightening for children or teens and their parents.
 Concussions are also challenging because the trauma’s effect on your child’s brain can be hard to assess.
 That’s why the doctors and healthcare team at THINK Neurology for Kids use ImPACT®, a quick test that accurately measures the cognitive impact of a concussion.
 To learn more about ImPACT testing, call the office in The Woodlands, Katy, Sugar Land, or Austin, Texas, or schedule an appointment online.

 ImPACT — Immediate Post-Concussion Assessment and Cognitive Testing — is a computerized test that objectively measures memory, attention span, and visual and verbal problem-solving ability.

-A team of doctors who specialize in concussions developed the test, and it has been scientifically validated to accurately measure the effect of a mild traumatic brain injury.
+A team of doctors and healthcare team who specialize in concussions developed the test, and it has been scientifically validated to accurately measure the effect of a mild traumatic brain injury.